nepx/halfix/compatibility.md

 Most operating systems work fine with the default configuration (32 MB RAM, no floppy drive, APIC/PCI/ACPI enabled).
 However, you might need to increase the RAM size or enable floppy drives.

+Note that some operating systems won't work in the browser version because support for disks larger than 4 GB haven't been implemented yet.

 ## BIOS

 The ones below work fine.
 I haven't tried any of the other ones.